AndrewAY/ProductCat/README.md

 * Exception handling and logging
 * Unit testing
 * Security features such as password encryption and restricted access to URLs (based on role privileges)
-* Remember-Me feature (with hash-based token as a cookie)
 * File uploads
 * Easy to navigate and scalable UI